flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ### Fullscreen Display
 If you only want the MCDU display to be shown then tap on the top-most part of the MCDU display.
 To return to the full MCDU view tap anywhere on the display.

-If you want to start with only the MCDU display visible then add `/fullscreen` to the url.
+If you want to start with only the MCDU display visible then add `?fullscreen` to the url.

 ### Sound
-You can enable click sounds when pressing buttons on the MCDU by adding `/sound` to the url.
+You can enable click sounds when pressing buttons on the MCDU by adding `?sound` to the url.

 ### Day and Night Mode
 It is possible to switch between a day and night mode MCDU visualization be clicking/touching the BRT/DIM button in the Web MCDU.